-4.10 Children absent/missing from Education
+4.10 Children absent from Education

-4.10.1 The school understands that children that are absent from education for prolonged periods and/or repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and criminal exploitation - particularly county lines.
-This includes children missing from education that are not on roll.
+- 4.10.1 Coundon Court understands that children that are absent from education for prolonged periods and/or repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and criminal exploitation particularly county lines. - 4.10.2 Coundon Court will report information to the Local Authority when problems are first emerging and if there is a need for the removal of a child from roll.